cse110-sp23-group12/cse110-sp23-group12/admin/team.md

-# Team 12
+# The Fortune Cookies
-Welcome to Team 12's Page
+Welcome to Fortune Cookie's Page

 ## Before we start, here is a roster of our lovely members: